laminlabs/lamindb/README.md

 1. It's hard to trust results if you don't know where they come from, especially in the age of agents.
 2. It's hard to use models if they can't effectively access data.
-3. Governing changes to other types of data makes as much sense as governing changes to code.
+3. It's hard to govern changes to data that doesn't fit git.

-LaminDB fixes this: think "memory for agents" + "lakehouse beyond tables" + "git for data".
+LaminDB fixes these.

 </details>